Genocs/microservice-template/README.md

 That's it, the application would connect to the defined postgresql database and start creating tables, and seed required data.

-For testing this API, we have 3 options.
+For testing this API, we have 3 options:
 1. Swagger @ `localhost:5001/swagger`
 2. Postman collections are available `./postman`
 3. ThunderClient for VSCode.
 You will have to install the Thunderclient extension for VSCode.